cerego/trigon-api-template/README.md

-# TypeScript Monorepo Project Structure and Testing Guide for REST API Development with Fastify
+# TypeScript Monorepo Project Structure and Testing Guide for REST API Development with Fastify, Prisma, and Zod

 This document provides a reference for setting up a TypeScript-based monorepo with packages for core API functionality (`core`) and additional functions (`functions`).
-This monorepo structure promotes code reuse, modularity, and easy maintainability.
-It includes Fastify as the web framework for handling incoming requests.
+This structure promotes code reuse, modularity, and maintainability, incorporating **Fastify** for the web framework, **Prisma** for database schema management, **Zod** for input validation, and **TypeScript** for core domain models.

 ---

 ## Monorepo Structure Overview

-In this monorepo, packages are organized under `packages/`, where each package contains its own `src` folder and dependencies managed at the root level.
+Packages are organized under `packages/`, where each package has its own `src` folder and dependencies are managed at the root level.
 A `tests` folder at the root holds integration and end-to-end tests.

 ### Folder Structure